MatterHackers/MatterControl/StaticData/TextWebCache/1238295474649191074.txt

 The minimum amount of time a layer must take to print.
 If a layer takes less time than this, then all printing speeds will be slowed down until the layer takes at least this much time.

-This setting is heavily material dependant.
+This setting is heavily material dependent.
 Some materials need lots of time to cool while others do not need any.

 **Recommended Baseline for PLA:** 30 s
 **Units:** seconds (s)